lotherk/ttvdb/README.md

 # Example

-This is an example script that fetches a series by ARGV. if ARGV is an integer, it ill fetch it by its id otherwise by its name.
+This is an example script that fetches a series by ARGV. if ARGV is an integer, it will fetch it by its id otherwise by its name.
 It will then print a little overview about the series.

 ## Usage
 ```bash